MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial.md

 Note that the JSON output is the same as the one shown in the previous step.

-This function is to see the description of your Azure container registry.
+This function is to see the description of your Azure Container Registry.
 This is helpful to ensure that your updates have been correctly changed after the patch function.

-## Use POST to regenerate your Azure container registry credentials
+## Use POST to regenerate your Azure Container Registry credentials

 Use the "post" HTTP method to regenerate one of the login credentials for the specified container registry.
 Here is an example of the syntax: